zaiisao/Documentation/en/Signaling/key_signaling.md

 > -   Once the App Certificate is enabled for a project, a SignalingToken must be used.
 For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a SignalingToken must be used to join a channel.

-5. If your project has integrated Agora’s Signaling SDK, you can use the Signaling Token Debugging Switch under App Certificate.
+5. If your project integrates Agora’s Signaling SDK, you can use the Signaling Token Debugging Switch under App Certificate.

     -   If the App Certificate is not enabled, the Signaling Token Debugging Switch is disabled and you can set the SignalingToken to any value.